Below you will find a list of frequently asked questions.

 A typical shingle roof has a life expectancy of 20 to 25 years.
 If your roof is over 20 years of age, you should be thinking about replacing your shingle roof.
 Shingles that are curling or buckling are also signs that you may need a new roof.
 Failure around valleys, missing shingle and excessive accumulation of shingle granules on gutters are sings of roof failure.
 Of course, roof leaks are always a sign your roof needs attention.

 If your roof is less than 20 years old and yet, you are experiencing issues with your roof, it may be the cause of a Florida storm or hurricane.
 Wind-driven rain, horizontal rain, strong sustained winds, hail storms, can all be causes to deteriorate your roof and minimize its life expectancy.

 The State Legislature entitled Florida home owners to save money on their home insurance policy premiums by conduction and a wind mitigation inspection.
 In a wind mitigation inspection, a certified inspector reports on the construction features that decrease the amount of damages caused by wind storms.
-These feature fall into several construction categories including; construction type and year, roof and decking construction methods, opening protection, among other features.
+These features fall into several construction categories including; construction type and year, roof and decking construction methods, opening protection, among other features.

 This inspection verifies the general condition of the roof, electrical, plumbing, and the air condition systems of a home.
-Insurance underwriters use this inspection to evaluate the risks and eligibility for home owners insurance.
+Insurance underwriters use this inspection to evaluate the risks and eligibility for home owner’s insurance.